Royal Delta: 2013: Five-year-old season

 Royal Delta made her 2013 debut on February 17 in the Grade III Sabin Stakes at Gulfstream Park.
-She cruised to a five-length victory over four opponents including the Grade I winner Grace Hall.
+She won by five lengths over four opponents, including Grade I winner Grace Hall.
 She completed the 1 1/16-mile race in 1:43.31 on a fast main track.

 Her next race was the Dubai World Cup, held on March 30 on a synthetic all-weather surface at Meydan Racecourse.
 She broke well and within a few strides went to the lead, which she held the around the clubhouse turn and all the way down the backstretch.
 Going into the final turn, she added a little distance between her and the field.
 As they rounded into the stretch, 2011 Kentucky Derby winner Animal Kingdom came up to challenge her and went on to win.
 Royal Delta faded to tenth.
 "My trip was good," said Smith.
 "She just didn't seem to care for it.
 Every time she had to pick it up, she struggled.
 After four or five passed her, we were pretty much done – then we just got home safe."

 She came back to place second in the Fleur de Lis Handicap on June 15 at Churchill Downs.
 On July 20, she won her second Delaware Handicap by 10 1/2 lengths in a wire-to-wire performance.
-"Dubai you have to draw a line through, and the other day she was second, but she did not bring her 'A' race", said Mott.
+"Dubai you have to draw a line through, and the other day she was second, but she did not bring her 'A' race,” said Mott.
 "But she ran great today.
 She was training great coming into the race.
 Actually, a little too good, if there is such a thing.
 She was wanting to work a little fast but doing it the right way."